-Budgeted cost: £15,127.66
+Budgeted cost: £27,972.86

-Activity Evidence that supports this approach Challenge number(s) addressed Purchase of standardised diagnostic assessments Diagnostic assessments provide opportunities to reflect on pupils' thinking, strengths, and weaknesses.
-2 & 3 Staff CPD on diagnostic tests - RWI assessments, NTS termly assessments They can give useful insights into pupil learning, although interpreting the information they produce, requires a
+Activity Evidence that supports this approach Challenge addressed number(s) Purchase of standardised diagnostic assessments Staff CPD on diagnostic tests - RWI assessments, NTS termly assessments Staff CPD on OTrack Diagnostic assessments provide opportunities to reflect on pupils' thinking, strengths, and weaknesses.
+They can give useful insights into pupil learning, although interpreting the information they produce, requires a level of professional judgement from teachers, as there are many reasons why pupils might answer a question in a certain way.
+2 & 3